 Aim Objective Decision making - consider the impact of all decisions on parish biodiversity.
 Standing aide memoir on meeting agendas.
 Conserve and enhance parish biodiversity via the planning process.
 Specific consideration of biodiversity when commenting on planning applications e.g., regard for direct loss of habitats and commuting / foraging wildlife paths; light pollution; and construction/ operation noise and vibrations.
 Neighbourhood Development Plan (NDP) The Council will ensure that biodiversity is conserved and enhanced within the NDP.
 Biodiversity budget The Council will set an annual budget for projects which conserve and enhance parish biodiversity.
-Land management It will review how it manages land which may include, but is not limited to: - Reduce the use of pesticides and herbicides.
-Leave standing and fallen dead wood as habitat.
-Leave leaf litter and dead vegetation wherever possible as habitat.
-Remove invasive and non-invasive species that are detrimental to native flora or fauna as required.
-Consider reducing the number of grass cuts.
+Land management It will consider a review of how it manages land which may include, but is not limited to: - O Reduce the use of pesticides and herbicides.
+O Leave standing and fallen dead wood as habitat.
+O Leave leaf litter and dead vegetation wherever possible as habitat.
+O Remove invasive and non-invasive species that are detrimental to native flora or fauna as required.
+O Consider reducing the number of grass cuts.

-Hedge cutting outside of the bird nesting season.
-Consider installing bird and bat boxes in Council owned/managed trees and buildings.
-Tree planting.
-Create habitat rich, biodiverse areas where appropriate with planting schemes and expert support where necessary.
-Trustee of Plaistow Playing Field As Trustee for Plaistow Playing Field the Council will: - Ensure that there is a margin of uncut grass around the hedges to allow longer grasses to grow.
-Allow fallen tree branches to remain, if safe, to create habitat.
-To preserve the trees and encourage biodiversity in the area, particularly under the Sessile Oak, which will be allowed to naturalise.
-Litter picking to reduce dangers to wildlife The Council will organise a biannual community litter pick , which will improve wildlife habitat condition and fewer wildlife deaths from litter.
-Community infrastructure The Council will look to purchase and install bird and bat boxes for bus shelters and other buildings that it owns.
+- Hedge cutting outside of the bird nesting season. - Consider installing bird and bat boxes in Council owned/managed trees and buildings. - Consider tree planting. - Consider creating habitat rich, biodiverse areas where appropriate with planting schemes and expert support where necessary.

+Trustee of Plaistow Playing Field

+As Trustee for Plaistow Playing Field the Council will consider the following: -

+- providing a margin of uncut grass around the hedges to allow longer grasses to grow. - Allow fallen tree branches to remain, if safe, to create habitat. - To preserve the trees and encourage biodiversity in the area, particularly under the Sessile Oak, which will be allowed to naturalise.

+Litter picking to reduce dangers to wildlife

+The Council will organise a biannual community litter pick, which will improve wildlife habitat condition and fewer wildlife deaths from litter.

+Community infrastructure

+The Council will consider bird and bat boxes for bus shelters and other buildings that it owns.

 Promote and encourage biodiversity within the community.

 The Council knows that most of the parish's biodiversity is in private ownership (gardens, ponds, streams, woodland, hedges etc).
-The Council will educate, advise, raise awareness, and support the community to understand biodiversity and why it's important to conserve and enhance it.
-The Council will: - Include the public and community partners in projects to improve biodiversity.
-Feature biodiversity in public communications.
-Put information boards in green spaces.
+The Council will consider educating, advising, raising awareness, and supporting the community to understand biodiversity and why it's important to conserve and enhance it.

+The Council will consider the following: -

+- Include the public and community partners in projects to improve biodiversity. - Feature biodiversity in public communications.

-Raise public awareness of how their gardens can support biodiversity.
+- Put information boards in green spaces. - Raise public awareness of how their gardens can support biodiversity.